MassFormer: Tandem Mass Spectrum Prediction for Small Molecules using Graph Transformers: Methods

-We compare a number of models that are distinguished by the type of input chemical representation that they rely on.
-Each model is composed of two components: a chemical encoder network which transforms the input molecule representation into a latent representation, followed by a fully-connected neural network, conditioned on the spectral metadata, that transforms the chemical embedding into a predicted spectrum.
-Both parts of the network are trained jointly in an end-to-end fashion.
-The primary difference between models lies in the chemical encoder network architecture, which depends on the input representation; the fully-connected network is similar across models.

-Our approach, MassFormer, uses a graph transformer as the encoder network (see Section \ref{ss:gf} for more details).
-The Fingerprint model combines Morgan, MACCS, and RDKit fingerprints (all of which are available from the RDKit library \cite{rdkit}) and uses those directly as the chemical embedding.
-The WLN model uses a molecular graph representation in combination with a Weisfeiler-Lehman Network (\cite{wln}), which is a particular kind of GNN, to produce the chemical embedding.
-The final model, CNN, uses a SELFIES string representation \cite{selfies} in combination with a CNN architecture.
-The Fingerprint and WLN models were chosen because they are very similar to two previously published MS prediction models (\cite{neims} and \cite{gnn_msms} respectively) that are difficult to directly compare against.
-The former \cite{neims} is trained on a different type of MS data (electron ionization MS), while the latter \cite{gnn_msms} does not have an available public implementation \footnote{We communicated with the authors of \cite{gnn_msms} and designed our WLN model to be similar to their best model}.
+We compare our method with two related deep learning models, based on existing approaches from the literature.
+The Fingerprint model combines ECFP, MACCS, and RDKit fingerprints (all of which are available from the RDKit library \cite{rdkit}) and uses those directly as the chemical embedding.
+The WLN model uses a molecular graph representation in combination with a Weisfeiler-Lehman Network (\cite{wln}), which is a particular kind of graph neural network, to produce the chemical embedding.
+These models are based on two previously published MS prediction models: \cite{neims} and \cite{gnn_msms} respectively.
+However, both models required reimplementation for direct comparison: the former \cite{neims} was trained on a different type of MS data (EI-MS), while the latter \cite{gnn_msms} did not have available public code. \footnote{We communicated with the authors of \cite{gnn_msms} and designed our WLN model to be similar to their best configuration.} Compared to MassFormer's 56 million parameters, the WLN model had approximately 6 million parameters and the FP model had approximately 35 million parameters.